 With advances in technology, Thrive developed a blended learning training course as well as expanding internationally with the launch of Thrive Australia.

-Thrive continues to grow rapidly and is now more focused than ever on its commitment to support children’s emotional and social development so that they can thrive in all areas of their lives.
+Thrive continues to grow rapidly and is now in over 2,300 schools and settings with over 530,000 children and young people registered on Thrive-Online.
+Following the Covid-19 pandemic, the team is more focused than ever on its commitment to support young people’s emotional and social development so that they can thrive in all areas of their lives.